ebuckler/handbook/docs/02-tools-for-work/overview.md

 For some projects, we may join teams on separate workspaces.
 We’ll grant you access to those on a project-by-project basis.

 Here's a quick intro to our internal channels:
-- Bloomers: Where we post new HR policies, etc.
+- **Bloomers** — Where we post new HR policies, etc.

-- Familiars: For sharing cute pictures and stories of our favorite people (kids, partners, pets, you name it)
+- **Familiars** - For sharing cute pictures and stories of our favorite people (kids, partners, pets, you name it)

-- General: For company-wide announcements and work matters
+- **General** - For company-wide announcements and work matters

-- Good Reads: For sharing relevant articles, events, and other pieces of interest
+- **Good Reads** - For sharing relevant articles, events, and other pieces of interest
 - Hiring: A space to share hiring ideas and discuss logistics — *NOT* to be used to discuss individual candidates
 - Random: When you're not sure where to share it
 - Water Cooler: Our equivalent for the company break room